top of page

 Transformational Leadership

-The context for transformational leadership includes a kind of visionary acumen that can articulate winning and success in a way that captures the imagination of others.
-In doing so, like-minded contributors can be invited to add their views to amplify the meaning and purpose of the company such that everyone is inspired to do their best work and serve the greater needs of the enterprise and its customers.
-The complexities of the knowledge economy are so perplexing that thought-leaders and managers need to redefine what it means to deliver ever-increasing yet sustainable high performance.
+The context for transformational leadership includes visionary acumen that can articulate winning and success in a way that captures the imagination of others.
+In doing so, like-minded contributors can be invited to add their views to amplify the meaning and purpose of the company so that everyone is inspired to do their best work and serve the more significant needs of the enterprise and its customers.

 The key directional ideas of transformation leadership are: